Can you name at least one movie that was filmed at Petra?

 Leave a reply below

 Breakfast in bed was the way to go at The Holiday Inn Resort Dead Sea.
 The food service was far faster, though we ended up with two pepper shakers instead of salt and pepper for our eggs.

 I wonder how many more people would travel if getting to the destination weren’t so difficult!
 We started out on Christmas day in Denver with light snow flurries and cool temperatures, but no weather bad enough to delay our 2pm flight to Houston.
 We felt lucky given the havoc the recent weather has played on people.
-We also felt like the staff in the Denver, both at Root Down, at the gate, and on the plane were quite nice for having to work on Christmas.
-We gave them some chocolates and Starbucks gift cards.
-Continue reading “Ambling Through Amman’s Citadel in Jordan”
+In addition, the staff in the Denver airport, both at Root Down, at the gate, and on the plane were quite nice for having to work on Christmas.
+To improve their holiday, we gave them some chocolates and Starbucks gift cards.
+Continue reading “Ambling Through Amman’s Citadel in Jordan” →